Virtual-Viking-Longship/Ship-Annotations/annotations/tack.md

 _**hals** m., pl. halsar_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o30985)/[poetry](https://onp.ku.dk/onp/onp.php?o30985)]

-  The lowest corner of the front of the sail which is secured to the hull when changing direction (tacking) or when the wind is coming from behind the ship at a significant angle.
+  The lowest corner of the front of the sail which is secured to the hull when changing direction (tacking) in order to sail into the wind.
+On a viking ship, the tack thus changes from one corner of the square sail to the other as the ship tacks back and forth to move upwind.

 <div align="center">